g-plane/rustevalbot/README.md

 For the User ID, one can get their own User ID via [@userinfobot](https://t.me/userinfobot) or [@JsonDumpBot](https://t.me/JsonDumpBot).

-If the Rust doc bot is enabled, a `search-index.js` file from Rust doc must be present.

 The Eval bot requires write permission to `record_list.json` in the current directory in order to persist command information